aherendeen/personal-astro-blog/README.md

 A minimal and professional theme for personal blog sites, built with the Astro framework and latest web technologies.

-This repository serves as a comprehensive template for creating your own personal blog.
-It provides a solid foundation with modern development practices, optimized performance, and professional design patterns.

 ![Theme Screenshot](./screenshot.jpg)

 ## Features